Monte Carlo inference for semiparametric Bayesian regression: Introduction

-In each example, the model $P_{Z \mid \theta, X}$ is supported on $\mathbb{R}$.
-A critical role of the transformation \eqref{trans}---besides adding modeling flexibility for the marginal distribution of $y$---is to deliver probabilistic coherency for the support $\mathcal{Y}$, such as integer-valued data $\Y = \mathbb{Z}$, compactly-supported data $\Y = [0,1]$, or positive data $\Y = \mathbb{R}^+$.
-This broadens the applicability of each continuous model $P_{Z \mid \theta, X}$.
-Here, we assume that $\mathcal{Y}$ is continuous.
-The integer case requires special considerations for discrete data addressed in \cite{Kowal2021c}; however, that work focuses exclusively on a Gaussian linear model for \eqref{reg} and uses a prior-based approximation strategy that cannot provide a proper notion of posterior consistency.
+The transformation $g$ plays two critical roles.
+First, it increases modeling flexibility to better satisfy common assumptions for $P_{Z\mid \theta, x}$, such as linearity, additivity, homoscedasticity, or Gaussianity \citep{box1964analysis,Lin2020}, improve prediction \citep{DeOliveira1997}, and handle various marginal distributions of $y$, including those with multimodality, skewness, kurtosis, etc. Second, $g$ delivers probabilistic coherency for the support $\mathcal{Y}$, such as real-valued data $\Y = \mathbb{R}$, compactly-supported data $\Y = [0,1]$, or positive data $\Y = \mathbb{R}^+$.
+In the examples above, the model $P_{Z \mid \theta, x}$ is supported on $\mathbb{R}$.
+Thus, a transformation admits broader applicability to other data domains.
+Here, we assume that $\mathcal{Y}$ is continuous; the integer case of $\Y = \mathbb{Z}$ is addressed in \cite{Kowal2021c}, but only for Gaussian linear models for \eqref{mod}.
 Our analysis is significantly broader and more robust, and includes new methods and theory for general settings plus tailored algorithms and detailed analysis for linear variable selection, quantile regression, and Gaussian processes.

 For Bayesian analysis, an unknown transformation must be modeled and accounted for with the joint posterior distribution $p(g, \theta \mid \D_n)$.
-However, common Bayesian models for $g$ are either unnecessarily restrictive, computationally challenging and inefficient, or unwieldy for theoretical analysis.
-Parametric specifications of $g$ such as the extended Box-Cox family \citep{Atkinson2021} are widely popular, especially in conjunction with regression or Gaussian process models for \eqref{reg} \citep{Pericchi1981,DeOliveira1997,bean2016transformations,rios2018learning,Lin2020}.
-These parametric transformations are restrictive and unsuitable for certain domains, including integer-valued or compactly-supported data.
-Despite their simplicity, these approaches often remain computationally inefficient, especially for Markov chain Monte Carlo (MCMC) sampling.
+Parametric specifications of $g$ such as the extended Box-Cox family \citep{Atkinson2021} are widely popular, especially in conjunction with regression or Gaussian process models for \eqref{mod} \citep{Pericchi1981,Lin2020}.
+However, parametric transformations sacrifice modeling flexibility and may not be suitable for some data domains.
+Furthermore, parametric transformations do not guarantee computational convenience for the joint posterior $p(g, \theta \mid \D_n)$: in fact, $g$ is typically fixed at a point estimate \citep{DeOliveira1997,bean2016transformations,rios2018learning,Lin2020}.
+This practice ignores the uncertainty in the transformation.
+An exception is \cite{gottardo2009bayesian}, who used a Metropolis-within-Gibbs Markov chain Monte Carlo (MCMC) algorithm.